openedx/edx-rbac/docs/how_to_guide.rst

-Similarly, there are many different types of permissions that may be applicable to some type of resource, for example: permission to read data about some resource, permission to update a resource, etc.  Django allows us to define permissions at the model (type of resource) or object (a specific instance of a model).
+Similarly, there are many different types of permissions that may be applicable to some type of resource, for example: permission to read data about some resource, permission to update a resource, etc.  Django allows us to define permissions for a model (type of resource) or an object (a specific instance of a model).

-We can make use of a library called `django-rules <https://github.com/dfunckt/django-rules>`_ to define "predicates", which are boolean functions that answer "is this resource accessible in a certain to the requesting user?"
+We can make use of a library called `django-rules <https://github.com/dfunckt/django-rules>`_ to define "predicates", which are boolean functions that answer "is this resource accessible to the requesting user?"
 These predicates can be defined based on a user's role. `django-rules` then allows us to map predicates to a Django permission.